On this page

 Campus Safety.
 Responsible for the general safety of the Wheaton community.
 More information can be found on the Campus Safety website.

 College.
-Wheaton College.
+Wheaton College of Massachusetts.

 College Official.
 Any person authorized by the College to perform administrative, instructional, or professional duties.